 This huge, sprawling country has an incredible amount to offer.
 Although there are plenty of tourist traps in the big cities, you’ll find super-low prices as well as a more authentic cultural experience once you veer off the beaten path.
+A rich and fragrant culinary culture awaits travelers to the country, as well as incredible architecture and unique textiles.
 Most parts of India are highly affordable, from Mumbai to Rajasthan and everywhere in between.
 All in all, you should be able to exist very comfortably for £10 a day.

 Tunisia’s capital is consistently ranked among the world’s cheapest cities by Mercer who conducts an annual survey on worldwide cost.
 The coastal city is where the Mediterranean meets North Africa, with the best of both cultures at a fraction of the price you might expect from nearby countries such as Italy.
-It continues to be the cheapest city in the region of Middle East and Africa.
+A cultural blend between regions, Tunisia is an immersive dream for adventurous travelers and is less frequented by mass tourism.
+Tunis, the capital of Tunisia, continues to be the cheapest city in its geographic region.